OneBitSoftware/Office365-SharePoint-Python-Flask-Sample/README.md

 # Office 365 Python Flask App Authentication #

 ### Summary ###
-This scenario shows authentication between Python Flask app and Office365 SharePoint Online site.
-The goal of this sample is to show how user can authenticate from Python Flask app and interact with Office365 SharePoint site.
+This scenario shows how to set up authentication between a Python app (using the Flask microframework) and Office 365 SharePoint Online site.
+The goal of this sample is to show how a user can authenticate and interact with data from the Office 365 SharePoint site.

 ### Applies to ###
 - Office 365 Multi Tenant (MT)